NeuroNetMem/PowerPixelsPipeline/README.md

 4. Navigate to the location on your computer you want the repository to be and clone the repository by typing `git clone https://github.com/NeuroNetMem/PowerPixelsPipeline`
 5. Navigating to the repository directory you just cloned in your console (`cd PowerPixelPipeline`) and install PowerPixels with the command `pip install -e .`
 6. You can now activate the environment by typing `conda activate powerpixels` (or `mamba`)
+7. Install `iblapps` by cloning the repository `git clone https://github.com/int-brain-lab/iblapps` and installing it with the command `pip install -e iblapps`

 ### Spike sorter
 To install a spike sorter there are two options: (1) directly install Kilosort4 in the python environment, or (2) use Docker to run the spike sorter in a container.
 Note: if you want to use a MATLAB-based spike sorter (like Kilosort 2.5) you will have to pick option 2.